|Quick Facts: Private Detectives and Investigators|

 The median annual wage for private detectives and investigators was $59,380 in May 2021.

-Employment of private detectives and investigators is projected to grow 13 percent from 2020 to 2030, faster than the average for all occupations.
+Employment of private detectives and investigators is projected to grow 6 percent from 2021 to 2031, about as fast as the average for all occupations.

 Explore resources for employment and wages by state and area for private detectives and investigators.